 The Child Welfare Act 2000

-In all instances of suspicion or allegations of abuse or neglect, the following two resource books will be referenced.
+In all instances of suspicion or allegations of abuse or neglect, the following resources will be referenced.

 Designated Liaison Person (DLP)